Pecel

-Pecel ([pət͡ʃəl], Javanese:ꦥꦼꦕꦼꦭ꧀) is a traditional Javanese salad with peanut sauce, usually eaten with carbs (steamed rice, lontong or ketupat).
+Pecel ([pət͡ʃəl], Javanese:ꦥꦼꦕꦼꦭ꧀) is a traditional Javanese salad with peanut sauce, usually eaten with steamed rice, lontong or ketupat.

-The simplicity of pecel preparation and its cheap price have contributed to its popularity throughout Java.
-It has become a food that represents practicality, simplicity, and travel, since the dish is often found along the train journey across Java.
+The simplicity of its preparation and cheap price has contributed to its popularity throughout Java.
+It has become a food that represents practicality, simplicity, and travel since the dish is often found along train journeys across Java.

 Pecel was introduced to Malaysia, where it is known as pecal, by Javanese immigrants.
 Pecel is also very popular in Suriname, where it was introduced by the Javanese Surinamese.

 History

-In Babad Tanah Jawi (circa 17th century), Ki Gede Pemanahan referred to the dish he presented to his guest, Sunan Kalijaga as "pecel-ized boiled vegetables".
-In Javanese language, "pecel" used to refer to the act of squeezing the water out of something.

-Sunan Kalijaga was not familiar with the dish as he came from northeastern part of Central Java, while the dish was native to Yogyakarta.
-This dish became one of the most popular Javanese dishes soon after it was introduced to other regions of Java, and the word pecel took its current meaning, "a side dish that is made of vegetables and sauce".
+Pecel is an ancient food that has existed since the 9th century AD, the era of the Ancient Mataram Kingdom under the reign of king Rakai Watukura Dyah Balitung (898–930 AD) which was recorded in the Kakawin Ramayana.
+Pecel is also written in the Taji Ponorogo Inscription (901 AD), the Siman Inscription from Kediri (865 S/943 AD), the Babad Tanah Jawi (1647 AD) and Serat Centhini (1742 S/1814 AD).

 Pecel is only one of many Javanese vegetable-based salads.
 It is similar to lothek, except that lothek is usually served with fried batter or tofu and uses both raw and cooked vegetables.

 Ingredients

-Main ingredients usually consist of leafy vegetables, bean sprouts (or any other plant sprouts), long beans, and cabbages.
+The main ingredients usually consist of leafy vegetables, bean sprouts (or any other plant sprouts), long beans, and cabbages.
 Some other types of vegetables can also be added.
-People may use amaranth leaves, kangkung, cassava leaves, or leaves or any other local plants that are in season.
-Some modern recipes will add carrots (sliced) into the mix, or replace white cabbages with the red ones to spice up the color.
+People may use amaranth leaves, kangkung, cassava leaves, or leaves of any other local plants that are in season.
+Some modern recipes will add carrots (sliced) into the mix or replace white cabbages with red ones to spice up the color.

-The sauce is made of roasted (or fried) peanut, asam jawa, coconut sugar, and other spices.
+The sauce is made of roasted (or fried) peanuts, tamarind (asam jawa), coconut sugar, and other spices.
 It might be served thick or watery, sweet or spicy, depending on the regional variation.

 Pecel is usually eaten with rice or rice cake (lontong or kupat).
-It can also be eaten alone or with fried side dishes, such as, fried tempeh, tofu, etc.; and Javanese crackers, such as krupuk or rempeyek.
+It can also be eaten alone or with fried side dishes, such as fried tempeh, tofu, etc.; and Javanese crackers, such as krupuk or rempeyek.